braintree/runbook/README.md

 notice "There be dragons!"
 ```

-**ruby_command**: Executes its block in the context of the execution process.
+**ruby_command**: Executes its block in the context of the parent step.
 The block is passed the ruby_command statement and the execution metadata as arguments.
-Additionally, the block has access to all helpers and behaviors available to other statements being executed.

 ```ruby
 ruby_command do |rb_cmd, metadata|